October Alumni Weekend

 Our Autumn Alumni Weekend will take place on 2-4 October 2026.

-Both Alumni Weekends will bring together staff, students and alumni and offer an excellent opportunity to come along on your own or with classmates as part of a reunion, to reconnect and reminisce, be inspired by our current cohort of talented students and to hear from our academic colleagues about the latest research and developments as well as our plans for the future.
+Both Alumni Weekends will bring together staff, students and alumni.
+They will offer an excellent opportunity to come along on your own or with classmates as part of a reunion, to reconnect and reminisce, be inspired by our current cohort of talented students and to hear from our academic colleagues about the latest research and developments as well as our plans for the future.

 Group photo of the MBChB Class of 1974 standing on the steps of the Edinburgh Futures Institute